Cathedral Arts Events

 Tickets: $30 adult, $15 student. $100 Friends of the Choir: 2 tickets, reserved seats and cocktail

-Pick up your tickets at St. Joseph’s Parish immediately prior to the event.
+If you purchased tickets here, pick them up St. Joseph’s Parish immediately prior to the event.
 Bring your PayPal receipt with you, either printed or on your mobile device.

 What is Cathedral Arts?